Consultative meeting on disaster risk reduction ends in Accra - Ghanaian Times

 Consultative meeting on disaster risk reduction ends in Accra

-A two-day consultative meeting to harness stakeholder efforts at reducing disasters in the country kicked off in Accra yesterday with a call on Ghanaians to make personal investments in minimising the tendency.
+A two-day consultative meeting to harness stakeholder efforts at reducing disasters in the country ended in Accra yesterday, with a call on Ghanaians to make personal investments in minimising the tendency.

-National Director of Training at the National Disaster Management Organisation (NADMO), Mr Koranteng Abrokwa who gave the advice said it was time Ghanaians cleared misconceptions held that disaster risk management was the sole prerogative of the disaster management organisation.
+The National Disaster Management Organisation (NADMO) Director of Training, Mr Koranteng Abrokwa, who gave the advice said it was time Ghanaians cleared misconceptions that disaster risk management was the sole prerogative of the NADMO.

-The meeting jointly organised by the National Development Planning Commission (NDPC), the Cities and Climate Change Project Steering Committee of the Regional Institute for Population Studies (CCCPSC-RIPS) of the University of Ghana (UG) and NADMO, was on the theme; “DRR; the Future of our cities.”
+He was speaking at a meeting jointly organised by the National Development Planning Commission (NDPC), the Cities and Climate Change Project Steering Committee of the Regional Institute for Population Studies (CCCPSC-RIPS) of the University of Ghana (UG) and NADMO, on the theme; “DRR; the Future of our cities.”

+Participants were drawn from the various Municipal and District Assemblies (MDAs), civil society organisations, academia among others.

 The Sendai Framework is a 15-year voluntary, non-binding agreement which recognizes that a state had the primary role to reduce disaster risk by sharing the responsibility with other stakeholders including local government, the private sector and other stakeholders.

 “It is sometimes painful that people disregard our warnings and the expected happens.
 As citizens, we need to overhaul our minds and behaviour in addressing disaster risk reduction.
-Let us adhere to the sensitisation we put forth and show high interest in disaster risk activities,” he advised.
+Let us adhere to the sensitisations we put forth and show high interest in disaster risk activities,” he advised

-Coordinator of the SDGs Implementation Committee of the NDPC, Felix Addo-Yobo intimated that Ghana was expected to present a report on DRR in the Voluntary National Review (VNR) to track progress towards the implementation of SDGs come July 2019.
+The Coordinator of the SDGs Implementation Committee of the NDPC, Felix Addo-Yobo, intimated that Ghana was expected to present a report on DRR in the Voluntary National Review (VNR) to track progress towards the implementation of SDGs come July 2019.

 To that end, he believed it was important that stakeholders opened up discussions on DRR to identify successes chalked as well as address challenges in managing disaster in the country.